Advertiser Disclosure

 Is Chase Sapphire Preferred card better than the United Explorer card?

-The Chase Sapphire Preferred card is a classic traveler’s card that will likely appeal to a broader audience as it earns Ultimate Rewards points redeemable on virtually any airline, hotel, or other travel expense.
-With over a dozen transfer partners, you can find outsized value with your rewards, making the Chase Sapphire Preferred card the best option for those who want to book award-winning travel.
-The United Explorer card is a popular pick for United flyers as you can get a free checked bag, priority boarding, and a Global Entry/TSA PreCheck credit.
+The Chase Sapphire Preferred card is a classic traveler’s card with broad appeal, as it earns Ultimate Rewards points redeemable on virtually any airline, hotel, or other travel expense.
+With over a dozen transfer partners with Chase Ultimate Rewards, you can find outsized value with your rewards, making the Chase Sapphire Preferred card the best card for those who want to book award-winning travel.
+The United Explorer card is a popular pick for United flyers, as you can get a free checked bag, priority boarding, and a Global Entry or TSA PreCheck credit.

 Do Chase Ultimate Rewards points transfer to United Airlines?

-Yes, you can transfer your Chase points to United’s frequent flyer program at a 1:1 rate.
+Yes, you can transfer your Chase Ultimate Rewards points to United’s frequent flyer program at a 1:1 rate.

 How do Ultimate Rewards work?

-Chase Ultimate Rewards is one of the most valuable credit card currencies out there.
-You can transfer your points to 14 airline or hotel transfer partners, book travel through the Chase travel portal at an elevated 25% rate, get gift cards or cash-back, and more.
+Chase Ultimate Rewards is one of the most valuable credit card currencies.
+You can transfer your points to 14 airline or hotel transfer partners, book travel through the Chase Travel portal at an elevated 25% rate, get gift cards or cash-back, and more.

 Does Chase have a United credit card?